Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 As the name suggests, the method requires hand-held tools and manual labour to clean up the contaminants.
-It involves the use of manual means like hands, rakes, shovels etc. to clean the surface oil and oily debris and place them in special containers to be removed from the shoreline.
+It involves using manual means like hands, rakes, shovels etc., to clean the surface oil and oily debris and place them in special containers to be removed from the shoreline.

 Sometimes, mechanized equipment may be employed for providing any additional help and reach out to any inaccessible areas.

-- This method is applicable only for cleaning up the slick in shorelines.
+- This method is applicable only for cleaning up the slick shorelines.

 - Apart from being labour intensive, this process is also time-consuming.